kunmok/pcb-for-128GSPS-adc-based-serdes/README.md

 - For differential signal generation, an on-board balun (MTX2-183+) is used in place of an external balun and additional phase-matched cables.
 This approach significantly reduces both cost and board area.
 Marki's surface mount balun could be a great alternative, but none of those parts were available during the component selection stage of this board design.
 The balanced output of the balun is AC-coupled through Murata BBSC-series DC blockers before being routed to the BGA package.

-- The chip integrates an on-chip analog multiplexer (AMUX) to monitor various DC bias points, including the CTLE and ABUF bias and output DC voltages as well as local VDD nodes across the die.
-The AMUX output is routed to an on-board unity-gain buffer, which then drives a 24-bit ADC (ADS122C04) for precision measurement.
-In addition, a DS4424N+ four-channel current DAC is used for CTLE and ABUF offset cancellation.

 - Unlike the clock path, the data path is not routed through the PCB.
 This decision was made because the foundry-provided package has a thickness of 1.2 mm, which introduces significant parasitic inductance through the plated through-holes.
 This inductance creates a pronounced notch near 60 GHz in the insertion loss profile.
 The resulting loss could not be adequately compensated by the on-chip CTLE, and therefore, the data signal is directly delivered to the chip using a probe-based approach.
 The probe landing pads, along with the transmission path between the probe pad, C4 bumps, and on-chip matching network, were modeled and verified using full 3D EM simulations.

 ### Ground Plane and Signal Isolation Strategy